FireDiscordBot/docs/README.md

 ![](.gitbook/assets/iterable-quotes-demo.png)

 {% hint style="warn" %}
 Just like with regular quoting, there are limits in place to prevent abuse!
-By default, you can quote up to 5 extra messages and double that with [Fire Premium](hc/premium.md)
+By default, you can quote up to 5 extra messages and double that with [Fire+](hc/plus.md)
 {% endhint %}

 I would just like to end this by saying suck it Discord, Fire quotes are better than forwards :)